Skip to main content

 Choosing an area:

 How do you choose an area?
-This varies from person to person, but it is important to consider what you enjoy on a holiday, is it being near stunning coastlines or would you prefer to be surrounded by the countryside?
-Sometimes it is not just you going on holiday so it is important to look at the needs of family or friends.
+This varies from person to person, but it is important to consider what you enjoy on a holiday, is it being near stunning coastlines, or would you prefer to be surrounded by the countryside?
+Sometimes it is not just you going on holiday, it may be important to look at the needs of family or friends.
 There are hundreds of holiday destinations across Devon and Cornwall so finding a location can be overwhelming but worthwhile.

 Choosing a park: